On Extension modules of finite homological dimension

 Theorem \ref{main1} not only gives criteria for detecting the finiteness of homological dimension of modules but also allows one to obtain Gorenstein criteria as verified in Corollary \ref{Gor1} and Corollary \ref{Gor2}.
 In addition, it is worth noting that Theorem \ref{main1} says that the counterparts with Gorenstein dimensions of the results of Foxby in \cite[Proposition 3.5(b)]{onthemuiinaminimalinjectiveresolution} are true.
-Furthermore, it is worth to note that item (2.a) allows to recover the celebrated result of Foxby given in \cite[Corollary 4.4]{isomorphismsbetweencomplexeswithapplicationstothehomologicaltheoryofmodules}, and that item (2.c) gives a positive answer to the Gorenstein version of the question in \cite[Question 4.5]{GorensteinringsviahomologicaldimensionsandsymmetryinvanishingofExtandTatecohomology}.
+Furthermore, item (2.a) allows us to recover a celebrated result of Foxby given in \cite[Corollary 4.4]{isomorphismsbetweencomplexeswithapplicationstothehomologicaltheoryofmodules}, and item (2.c) gives a positive answer to the Gorenstein version of the question in \cite[Question 4.5]{GorensteinringsviahomologicaldimensionsandsymmetryinvanishingofExtandTatecohomology}.

-In our study, we also consider the deficiency modules, which were introduced by Schenzel \cite{Sch98}.
-They are an example of Ext modules, so what can one tell if all of the deficiency modules of a module have some finite homological dimension?
-Fiel and the first author \cite{FH} proved that the finiteness of the projective (resp. injective) dimension of all the deficiency modules of a finitely generated module $M$ over a local ring $R$ implies that $M$ has finite injective (resp. projective) dimension.
-We not only prove this result with a different approach, but also that its Gorenstein version.
+In our study, we also consider deficiency modules, which were introduced by Schenzel \cite{Sch98}.
+Fiel and Holanda \cite{FH} proved that the finiteness of the projective (resp. injective) dimension of all deficiency modules of a finitely generated module $M$ over a local ring $R$ implies that $M$ has finite injective (resp. projective) dimension.
+We not only prove this result with a different approach, but also, we establish its Gorenstein version.
 The converse is assured for Cohen-Macaulay modules, extending Foxby \cite{onthemuiinaminimalinjectiveresolution}.